Want the perfect workout program?Take Quiz

 Do 3 sets of 10-12 reps if adding it into a workout.
 For a warm up, you can do one to 2 sets of 5-10 reps.

-The banded hip thrust is the last exercise in the video above.
+The standing banded hip thrust is the last exercise in the video below.
 This exercise targets the glutes, but it also works the hamstrings.
 As your hips and glutes work together during explosive movements like sprinting, it’s important to hit both equally.
 You want to train your hamstrings to work with your glutes.
 So this exercise is great for that.
 As for what resistance band size for hip thrusts, we recommend the blue or green depending on your strength.
 Make sure you squeeze tight and hold as stand tall, then slowly return back in a very controlled manner so you can hit your hamstrings with some eccentric contraction.

 Do 3 sets of 10-15 reps if adding it into a workout.
 For a warm up, you can do one to 2 sets of 8-10 reps.